 2012-5.
 Re-Examining the Role of Sticky Wages in the U.S. Great Contraction: A Multi-sector Approach by Pedro S. Amaral and James C. MacGee.

 2011-1.
-Costly Contracts and Consumer Credit by Igor Livshits, James MacGee and Michèle Tertilt.
+The Democratization of Credit and the Rise in Consumer Bankruptcies by Igor Livshits, James MacGee and Michèle Tertilt.
+(Updated February, 2014.)

 2011-2.
 The Impact of Climate Change and Climate Policy on the Canadian Economy by Jim Davies, Jim MacGee and Jacob Wibe, forthcoming November, 2011.